Tracey-Tracy/components-gha/README.md

 | `docker_image_tag`       | Tag of the image, e.g., `v1.0`                                                                                                |
 | `docker_image_full_name` | Docker image name (contains an address to the registry, image name, and tag), e.g., `docker.io/my_account/my_image_name:v1.0` |

-_GitHub Actions that run later in a workflow can use the output parameters returned by the Rasa GitHub Action, see [the example](examples/upgrade-deploy-rasa-x.yml) of output parameters usage._
+_GitHub Actions that run later in a workflow can use the output parameters returned by the Component GitHub Action, see [the example](examples/upgrade-deploy-rasa-x.yml) of output parameters usage._

 ## Example Usage